 The Small Business Enterprise and Employment Act 2015, which received Royal Assent on 26 March 2015, implemented another Graham recommendation, creating a reserve power for the Secretary of State to legislate if necessary.
 This wide-ranging Act also introduced a number of measures to amend various parts of the current insolvency framework and modernise insolvency law by removing unnecessary costs and regulatory burdens.

-This Commons briefing paper explains in detail at how pre-pack administrations work in practice under revised SIP 16; the "pros and cons" of the procedure; the recommendations of the Graham Review; and provides a summary of the measures introduced by the Small Business Enterprise and Employment Act 2015.
-This briefing paper applies to England and Wales, and Scotland.
+This briefing paper looks in detail at how pre-pack administrations work in practice under revised SIP 16; the “pros and cons” of the procedure; the recommendations of the Graham Review; and provides a summary of the measures introduced by the Small Business Enterprise and Employment Act 2015.
+This paper applies to England and Wales, and Scotland.

 Commons Briefing papers SN05035